bullet-db/bullet-service/README.md

 * [Setup Web Service](https://bullet-db.github.io/ws/setup/) for info about setting up the web service.
 * [Web Service API](https://bullet-db.github.io/ws/api/) for info about the Web Service API.
+* [API Examples](https://bullet-db.github.io/ws/examples/) to see what kind of queries you can run on Bullet.

 ### Useful Links